I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10-2ddi-getsupportedversions.md

 <p> </p>

 ## -remarks
-<p>When the Direct3D runtime calls the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-openadapter.md">OpenAdapter10_2</a> function, the <b>Interface</b> and <b>Version</b> members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541724">D3D10DDIARG_OPENADAPTER</a> structure contain the DDI version that the runtime uses to instantiate the driver.
-The driver can completely ignore these members.
-The driver can instead return capabilities and version information out through its <i>GetSupportedVersions</i> function. </p>

-<p>When the Direct3D runtime calls the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-openadapter.md">OpenAdapter10_2</a> function, the <b>Interface</b> and <b>Version</b> members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541724">D3D10DDIARG_OPENADAPTER</a> structure contain the DDI version that the runtime uses to instantiate the driver.
+<p>When the Direct3D runtime calls the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-openadapter.md">OpenAdapter10_2</a> function, the <b>Interface</b> and <b>Version</b> members of the <a href="..\d3d10umddi\ns-d3d10umddi-d3d10ddiarg-openadapter.md">D3D10DDIARG_OPENADAPTER</a> structure contain the DDI version that the runtime uses to instantiate the driver.
 The driver can completely ignore these members.
 The driver can instead return capabilities and version information out through its <i>GetSupportedVersions</i> function. </p>

 ## -requirements
 <table>